untwisted/untwisted/BOOK.md

 ~~~

-Using this approach it is possible to describe reasonably well almost all philosophical entities that can be built
-in order to understand the reality surrounding our mind senses.
-However, we'll be interested in specific objects
-when using untwisted, these are sockets, threads, processes etc. It is interesting notice that handles can be
+We'll be interested in specific objects when using untwisted, these are sockets, threads, processes etc. It is interesting notice that handles can be
 seen as events and vice versa.

 Consider the situation in which a handle is processed and a set of possible events might occur but just once.